ownlifeful/DirectDemocrazy/README.md

 There should be checks and balances to prevent mob rule.
 For example, if enough people voted to lynch someone unpopular, then the other branches of government would enforce the individual's rights and prevent that.

-The system lets citizens express their opinions with a high degree of specificity.
-This "co-decide" system could be applied to democracy or to any other use case where a group needs to form a consensus.
-For example: A non-egalitarian organization would give 500M points to the CEO, to the employee's 1M.
+The "co-decide" system lets citizens express their opinions with a high degree of specificity.

 ## Design Goals